Organization of a Limited Purpose Trust Company

 Compliance with Bank Secrecy Act Anti-Money Laundering Programs

-Counsel for the Proposed Trust Company
+Counsel for the Proposed Limited Purpose Trust Company

 Organizational Fees and Expenses

-List all anticipated fees and expenses which will be incurred in connection with the organization of the trust company.
+List all anticipated fees and expenses which will be incurred in connection with the organization of the limited purpose trust company.
 State separately the expenses of raising capital.
 The funds for such fees and expenses must be provided by the incorporators and may not be deducted from subscriptions for the authorized shares of capital stock.
-If an Authorization Certificate is issued, the incorporators may be reimbursed by the trust company for organization fees and expenses determined to be reasonable and proper.
+If an Authorization Certificate is issued, the incorporators may be reimbursed by the limited purpose trust company for organization fees and expenses determined to be reasonable and proper.
 Such reimbursement may only occur after submission to the Department of an audit of such expenses by an independent C.P.A., and the receipt of specific written permission from the Superintendent.

-Estimated Assets and Liabilities, Income and Expenses
+Estimated Assets and Liabilities, Income and Expenses; Wind-Down

 Description of Parent Organization